hexinfra/gorox/hemi/README.md

 Logical
 -------

-The logical architecture of a stage in Hemi engine looks like this:
+The logical architecture of a stage in Hemi Engine looks like this:

 ```
    ^     +---------------------------------------------+  shutdown